nsclass/nsclass.github.io/_posts/2022-04-21-pyspark-concate_ws.md

   .withColumn('new_col', fn.concat_ws('_', df_raw.col1, df_raw.col2))
 ```

-Pyspark can also create the json column
+Pyspark can also create a json column with other columns

 ```python